Jonesso/webTextEditor/README.md

 # webTextEditor
-Simple web app that behaves like simple text editor with autosave
+Web app that behaves like simple text editor with autosave